hirscheylab/umap_multiomics_integration/README.md

   - Easy integration of diverse omic data types
   - Implementation of advanced UMAP algorithms for dimensionality reduction
   - Built-in functions for clustering and feature extraction
+  - Built-in functions for latent factors and metagenes visualization
   - Compatibility with standard bioinformatics workflows in R and Bioconductor

 ## Citation